 bin/pulsar-admin tenants create test-tenant \ --allowed-clusters us-west \ --admin-roles test-admin-role

-This will allow users who identify with role
+In this command, users who identify with

 The first step is to create a namespace.
 A namespace is an administrative unit that can contain many topics.
 A common practice is to create a namespace for each different use case from a single tenant.